 When many parents prepare for financing a child’s college education, they base their plan on the expectation that their child will graduate in four years.
 However, often the time to graduation is longer.
 In fact, the U.S. Department of Education’s National Center for Education Statistics claims that 59 percent of first-time, full-time students who began seeking a bachelor’s degree at a four-year institution in fall 2007 completed the degree at that institution by 2013, six years later.
 The NCES is consistently tracking six-year rates to determine success at obtaining a degree.

 OT?
 Oh no!

 Overtime (OT) in college translates to a very different financial ball game.
 It means a significantly higher total cost for a college education.
 According to the Four-Year Myth published by Complete College America (November 2014) each additional year of college costs $22,826 in tuition, room, board, and fees, and it represents a loss of about $45,327 in lost wages.

 Exactly how much longer than four years?

 While each student is obviously unique, certain statistics can still provide useful parameters as parents evaluate their child’s potential time to graduation.
-NCES examined 1999-2000 bachelor’s degree recipients and compared them with 1992-1993 recipients.
+NCES examined 2007-2013 bachelor’s degree recipients.
 The results are as follows:

 Why more than four years?